What is the Stronger Families Programme?

 - Living well, improving physical and mental health and wellbeing: Parents and children with a range of health needs.

 What support and services do families receive?

 Every family included in the programme will have a lead practitioner/case manager from a relevant service.
 Their role will be to lead, with the family and partners, on a whole family assessment, develop a whole family plan, and to draw in relevant services and interventions in a ‘team around the family’ model.
 We will work with partner organisations, including NHS and health providers, Department for Work and Pensions including Job Centre Plus, schools, social services, housing providers, community safety team, police, ministry of justice agencies and other service providers that we commission to support the programme.
 Locally we expect to see a reduction in the number of households suffering from multiple and complex issues and, as a result, fewer families requiring costly reactive measures.
 This will lead to less pressured services.

 Why do we collect information about families and how is it used?

-To see whether families are eligible, personal information is shared between departments of the Council and between the Council and its partner organisations to understand which families have two or more of the issues listed above.
+To see whether families are eligible for inclusion in the programme, personal information is shared between departments of the Council and between the Council and partner organisations.
 Only the minimum necessary information is shared on a ‘need to know’ basis.

 What allows you to use my information?